-Families checked by the benefit cap will be targeted to welfare business officer and offered the opportunity to apply for DHP.
-Verification of income/ expenditure is required.
+Families affected by the benefit cap will be proactively contacted and offered the opportunity to apply for DHP.
+Verification of income/expenditure may be required.
 Such families will be offered support through a 'team around' approach with an appropriate range of individuals and organisations brought together with the family with the aim of making change.